saiitanaa/HBView3/README.md

 └── Makefile
 ```

-HBView3 reads the C/C++ source directly and previews the supported 3DS functionality without compiling the homebrew.
+HBView3 parses the C/C++ source directly and previews supported 3DS functionality without compiling the homebrew.

+The original project can still be built normally with devkitARM and the Nintendo 3DS development tools.

 ## Hot Reload